kprusa/olsr-simulation/README.md

 There is a single executable, with no need to spawn additional processes.

-All communication is facilitated through Go channels and each node logs all communication to files.
+All communication is facilitated through Go channels, and each node logs all communication to files.

 ---